RxSwiftCommunity/RxMultipeer/README.md

 # A testable RxSwift wrapper around MultipeerConnectivity

-RxMultipeer is a [RxSwift][RxSwift] wrapper for MultipeerConnevtivity.
+RxMultipeer is a [RxSwift][RxSwift] wrapper for MultipeerConnectivity.

 Using the adapter pattern, we can test multipeer code with heavy mocking.
 In effect, we are trying to isolate all the untestable bits of `MultipeerConnectivity` into one library.